 Zac holds an Advanced Certificate in Vocal Pedagogy from New York University, Steinhardt School, under the tutelage of Dr. Brian Gill and Prof. Jeremy Aye.
 For which he earned a 4.0 grade average.
 He was the recipient of the Dame Joan Sutherland Fund, granted by the American Australian Association to support this study at NYU.
 He holds a Master of Music Studies in Vocal Pedagogy, a Graduate Diploma of Music Studies and Bachelor of Music in Jazz Voice, all from Griffith University (QLD, Australia).
 He received the Griffith Award for Academic Excellence for each degree.
 During this study at QCGU, Zac was mentored by Dr. Irene Bartlett.

+In 2023, Zac qualified to be named a PAVA-Recognized Vocologist (PAVA-RV).
+This designation by the Pan American Vocology Association recognizes expertise and multidisciplinary work in the field of Vocology.
+In June of 2023 Zac had the privilege of studying with Dr. Johan Sundberg at the “Science of the Singing Voice'' course in Sandvik, Sweden (with Dr Filipa Lã, Dr Brian Gill, Sten Ternström & others).
 Zac completed the NYVC Voice Teacher Training & Certification (40hr) under the mentorship of Justin Stoney (2014).
-Zac is a Certified Integrative Studies Practitioner (Honours) at The One Voice Centre - NYC, under the guidance of Dr. Joan Melton & Jennie Morton.
+Zac is a Certified Integrative Studies Practitioner (Honors) at The One Voice Centre - NYC, under the guidance of Dr. Joan Melton & Jennie Morton.
 He completed the NYU Summer Vocal Pedagogy Intensive (2015), under the instruction of Dr. Johan Sundberg, Dr. Brian Gill, Prof. Jeremy Aye, Joan Lader, Dr. Milan Amin & Shirley Gherson.
-Zac is certified for Social & Behavioural Research, through CITI, after completing their program course (2019-2022).

 Zac has worked at New York University (NYU) as Adjunct Voice Faculty in the Steinhardt School.
 He is currently sessional staff in the Jazz Voice department at The Queensland Conservatorium of Music, Griffith University.